hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-airdrop-transaction.md

 ### Service updates

+- Update `ApiPermissionConfig` class to include a `0-* PermissionedAccountsRange` for the new `TokenAirdrop` transaction type
 - Update `TokenServiceDefinition` class to include the new RPC method definition for sending airdrops
 - Implement new `TokenAirdropHandler` class which should be invoked when the gRPC server handles `TokenAirdropTransaction` transactions.
 The class should be responsible for:
     - Verify that the pending airdrops list contains between 1 and 10 entries, inclusive